bcgov/platform-developer-docs/openshift-project-resource-quotas.md

 author: Jonathan Bond

-content owner:
+content owner: Olena Mitovska
 ---
 # OpenShift project resource quotas

-New project sets provisioned in the OpenShift Container Platform (OCP) have the following default resource quotas that include a certain amount of CPU, RAM, and storage:
+New project sets provisioned in **all clusters** of the Private Cloud OpenShift Platform have the following default resource quotas that include a certain amount of CPU, RAM, and storage:
 - **CPU**: 0.5 cores as requested, 1.5 cores as the limit
 - **RAM**: 2 GBs as requested, 4 GBs as the limit
-- **Storage**: 60 PVC count , 1 GBs overall storage with 521 MBs for backup storage and five snapshots **Note**: The Platform Services team may approach your team to discuss a downgrade in your quota if they find your application isn't using all of the resources within the current quota.
+- **Storage**: 60 PVC count , 1 GBs overall storage with 521 MBs for backup storage and five snapshots

+**Note**: The Platform Services team may approach your team to discuss a downgrade in your quota if they find your application isn't using all of the resources within the current quota.

-If the default allocations aren't sufficient for your application, [you can ask for a quota increase](request-quota-increase-for-openshift-project-set.md).
-You'll need a Sysdig dashboard that shows that your application needs more of a specific resource type (CPU, RAM, or storage).
-Provide this proof to the Platform Services team before they can approve a quota increase.
+If the default allocations aren't sufficient for your application, [you can ask for a quota increase](./request-quota-increase-for-openshift-project-set.md).
+You'll need a Sysdig dashboard that shows that your application needs more of a specific resource type (CPU, RAM, or storage) in a specific namespace.
+Provide this proof to the Platform Services team before they can approve a quota increase that you submit in the [Platform Project Registry](https://registry.developer.gov.bc.ca/public-landing).

 ## CPU quotas:

-All CPU requests and limits are shown in cores (not millicores) and represent the maximum for the combined CPU request or CPU limit values for all pods in the namespace.
+The following CPU quotas are currently available on the Platform.
+All CPU requests and limits are shown in cores (not millicores) and represent the maximum for the combined CPU request or CPU limit values for **all pods in a namespace**.

 ```
 cpu-request-0.5-limit-1.5: CPU Request 0.5 core, CPU Limit 1.5 cores